 • Get your sleep!
 Stress and lack of sleep can also contribute to dehydrated skin.
 The science behind this comes from our instinct to flee from or fight stressful situations which means our bodies will get rid of fluids in a bid to be as light as possible.
 If you are feeling stressed, make sure you're still staying hydrated to avoid a big dip in your hydration levels.

 Using the right products to tackle your skin concern is very important.
-If you are targeting dehydration, add oils and serums into your skincare routine as these products penetrate skin more effectively than a moisturiser, which will simply address the surface layer of skin.
-Oils and serums containing ingredients such as Hyaluronic Acid will bind moisture to the skin, helping skin to rehydrate.
-Our Hydration Trio features our Hyaluronic Plumping Mist, Tri-Molecular Hyaluronic Serum and Hyaluronic Plumping Primer, all of which contain the hydrating powerhouse ingredient Hyaluronic Acid.
+If you are targeting dehydration, we have curated the perfect Dehydrated Skin Kit to tackle your hydration concerns.
+Oils and serums containing ingredients such as Hyaluronic Acid are also great to bind moisture to the skin, helping skin to rehydrate.
+Some of our hydration heroes: Hyaluronic Plumping Mist, Tri-Molecular Hyaluronic Serum and Hyaluronic Plumping Primer, all of which contain the hydrating powerhouse ingredient Hyaluronic Acid.
 These hydrating heroes will ensure your skin is hydrated, nourished and plump.

 We keep our Hyaluronic Plumping Mist to hand during the day so we can give our skin a spritz when it’s feeling parched or tight.
 Meanwhile our Tri-Molecular Hyaluronic Serum hydrates the skin on the surface whilst also penetrating the deeper layers to replenish the skin, and reduce the appearance of fine lines and wrinkles.